VitorMath/django-heroku/README.md

 * gunicorn
 * psycopg2

-## Create a file Procfile and add the following code
+## Create a file Procfile and add the following code.
+Don't forget to change 'website' to your root app name...
 * web: gunicorn website.wsgi --log-file -

 ## Create a file runtime.txt and add the following core